CHILD PROTECTION POLICY OF ATHENRY ASSOCIATION FOOTBALL CLUB

-Code of Ethics & Good Practice for Children’s Soccer
+Code of Ethics & Good Practice for Children’s Football

-Children’s involvement in soccer should be an enjoyable experience.
+Children’s involvement in football should be an enjoyable experience.

-The safety of children should always be the paramount concern of all adults responsible for providing soccer opportunities at whatever level that adult maybe involved.
+The safety of children should always be the paramount concern of all adults responsible for providing football opportunities at whatever level that adult maybe involved.

-The appropriateness of the experience provided for children in soccer should be determined by and based on a child centered ethos which places the needs of the child at the centre of any activity taken.
+The appropriateness of the experience provided for children in football should be determined by and based on a child centred ethos which places the needs of the child at the centre of any activity taken.

 Coaches/managers/volunteers should be properly recruited and managed with appropriate training made available to them.

-All adults involved in soccer have a responsibility to be aware of child protection as an issue.
+All adults involved in football have a responsibility to be aware of child protection as an issue.

-The Football Association of Ireland and Athenry Soccer Club recognizes and accepts that in all matters concerning Child Protection, the welfare and protection of our under age players is a priority.
-It is the policy of the Football Association of Ireland and Athenry Soccer Club to safeguard the welfare of our under age players by protecting them from physical, emotional and sexual harm.
+The Football Association of Ireland and Athenry Association Football Club recognizes and accepts that in all matters concerning Child Protection, the welfare and protection of our under age players is a priority.
+It is the policy of the Football Association of Ireland and Athenry Association Football Club to safeguard the welfare of our under age players by protecting them from physical, emotional and sexual harm.
 In response to recent legislation and Government Guidelines, the Association has amended its rules to include:

 (c) Breaches will become a disciplinary offence.